-Can the listener identify the prop that represented the first encounter in the story?
+Can the learner identify the prop that represented the first encounter in the story?

-Can they pick out the key elements to the story and sort the props into their correct boxes?
+Can the learner pick out the key elements to the story and sort the props into their correct boxes?

 Can they tell or show you what happened at the end of the story?